Resource Home | Downloads | Audition | Degree Programs

 - Music majors with secondary instruments as not indicated by degree requirements

-- I In the confirmation of degree program assessment, all faculty in that particular area (the areas are defined as piano, voice, strings, woodwinds, brass, and percussion) by majority vote will make decisions about students who qualify for the various degree programs.
+- In the confirmation of degree program assessment, all faculty in that particular area (the areas are defined as piano, voice, strings, woodwinds, brass, and percussion) by majority vote will make decisions about students who qualify for the various degree programs.
 When there is only one full-time faculty who represents an area, an ensemble director will be asked to serve in the “confirmation” process.
-When there are an even number of jurors, the primary teacher’s vote will serve as a tiebreaker.
+When there is an even number of jurors, the primary teacher’s vote will serve as a tiebreaker.
 Students will be confirmed in their degree programs when they pass to the 264 level.

 - Performance majors must attempt to jury to 264, 364, and 464 after 3 quarters of study at 164, 264, and 364 respectively.
 Failing to advance, students will be placed on probation.
 Failure to advance following a quarter on probation will result in removal from the performance degree.
+This is part of the “Second Year Confirmation.”

 - Music Education and Composition majors will be given up to 4 quarters at 164 (a 5th with probation) and 4 quarters at 264 (a 5th with probation) to compete the respective level changes.
 BA majors are required to advance to the 264 level, and like the other non-performance degrees, will be given up to 4 quarters at 164 and a 5th with probation.
 Failure to advance following a quarter on probation will result in removal from the respective degree.
+BA Majors must complete two quarters at the 364 level or two quarters at the 264 level and additional secondary lessons (171) to reach the required 12 credits of applied lessons..

 - As specified in the various degree programs, students will enroll for a half or full recital as a minimum requirement for graduation.